GiuMangiaracina/Thesis/README.md

 ![](https://github.com/GiuMangiaracina/Thesis/blob/master/latency.PNG)
 ![](https://github.com/GiuMangiaracina/Thesis/blob/master/availability.PNG)

+In this configuration, the added node with ID 4 has a mean latency of 2000 ms to node 1, of 1000 ms to node 2, of 500 ms to node 3 and finally of 200 ms to node 5.
+Moreover, it is a mean availability of 80 % .

 6. Execute the start_bash_win.cmd or start_bash.sh program in order to login within the three containers;
 7. Repeat the following step in each of the the terminals: